atalle/profile-card-component/README.md

 ### What I learned

 This was my first custom-coded project (not following a tutorial!)
-I used this exercise to practice building layouts with Flexbox, and enjoyed defining those content boxes before filling them in with content.
+I picked this challenge to practice building layouts with Flexbox.
+Building the skeleton layout first (without content) helped me understand how flexbox properties affect one another.
+I also (finally) consumed all the documentation for CSS position properties in order to place the profile image and background patterns!

 ### Continued development

 My biggeest challenge was implementing the background pattern, and I'm not satisfied with how the pattern transitions between breakpoints.
-I'd like to study up on CSS positioning or learning alternative ways to solve this (maybe grid?)
+I'd like to continue learning about CSS positioning, or find an alternative solution for this (maybe grid?)
 Open to all suggestions!

 ## Author